GEMScienceTools/spatial-disaggregation/README.md

 * osgeo
 * GDAL^^

 *^There is currently a known issue where importing from shapely returned an AssertionError when loading the GEOS library.
 This can be resolved by installing shapely before fiona, rasterio, and GDAL.
-See [this link](https://sgillies.net/2019/06/23/fix-for-geos-dll-bug-shapely-1-7a2.html) for more details.
+See [this link](https://sgillies.net/2019/06/23/fix-for-geos-dll-bug-shapely-1-7a2.html) or [this link](https://github.com/Toblerity/Shapely/issues/553) for more details.
 If that doesn't work, try using the command ``pip install shapely --no-binary shapely``*

 *^^GDAL requires installation prior to ``pip`` installation.
 This can be done using ``brew``.
 Windows users might consider installing GDAL using [OSGeo4W](https://trac.osgeo.org/osgeo4w/). macOS users might consider using the [KyngChaos installer](https://www.kyngchaos.com/software/frameworks/).
 Additionally, if the ``pip`` installation fails, be sure to check that the versions between ``brew`` and ``pip`` correspond to one another.*